huggingface/transformers/docs/source/add_new_model.rst

 Again, it is up to you which strategy to choose.
 Often, one or the other is advantageous depending on the original code base.

-If the original code base allows you to decompose the model into smaller subcomponents, *e.g.* if the original code base can easily be run in eager mode, it is usually worth the effort to do so.
+If the original code base allows you to decompose the model into smaller subcomponents, *e.g.* if the original codebase can easily be run in eager mode, it is usually worth the effort to do so.
 There are some important advantages to taking the more difficult road in the beginning:

 -  at a later stage when comparing the original model to the hugging face implementation, you can verify automatically for each component individually that the corresponding component of the 🤗 Transformers implementation matches